 Another large citrus species is the cedro citron which reaches a diameter of 7.5 to 11.5 inches.
 Cedro citrons often look like overgrown and misshapen lemons with a wrinkled outer which turns bright yellow when ripe.
 They are the oldest of the four original citron species and originated in the Mediterranean thousands of years ago.
 However, they are now fairly rare and are mainly grown in Italy.
 Cedro citrons are unusual as up to 70% of the fruit is made up of the white pith (also known as albedo) which can be up to 2 inches thick.
 Compared to the white pith, cedro citrons contain very little fruit.
 Therefore, they are mainly used for their rind and white pith which is soft and spongy and can be eaten either raw or cooked.

 #1 Largest Citrus Fruit: Pomelo

 The largest citrus fruit in the world is the pomelo which has a diameter of 4 to 12 inches and can weigh between 2 and 4 pounds.
-Pomelos (Citrus maximus) are native to Southeast Asia and are the main ancestor of grapefruit.
-They have a tear drop shape and are greenish-yellow to pale yellow color.
+The Pomelo (Citrus maximus) is native to Southeast Asia and is the main ancestor of grapefruit.
+Pomelos have a teardrop shape and are greenish-yellow to pale yellow in color.
 They also have thick skins which means that they keep for a long time.
 Pomelos are divided into 11 to 18 segments and usually contain only a few large seeds.
-Pomelos taste like a mild grapefruit and are regularly eaten as a dessert across Asia.
+Pomelos taste like mild grapefruit and are regularly eaten as a dessert across Asia.
 They are also used in salads while their rind is used for making preserves.